 Discharge rights: Joined aged under 18

-Your right to leave: the first six months
+The first six months

-Your right to leave: after the first six months
+After the first six months

 If you haven’t left in the first six months, but are not yet 18, then you still have a right to leave but you might have to wait up to three months before the army lets you go.
 Usually, though, it’ll be two weeks.